Skip to Content

 You can also avoid using vanilla extract and use any flavoring of your choice, such as orange or zest, cinnamon, nutmeg, etc.

-For the coating, you can use cinnamon sugar and you’ll have some delicious cinnamon churros!
+For the coating, you can use cinnamon sugar, and you’ll have some delicious cinnamon churros!

-If you don’t want to buy cinnamon sugar, just grab regular white sugar and for every cup add 1 tablespoon of cinnamon and mix!
+If you don’t want to buy cinnamon sugar, just grab regular white sugar, and for every cup add 1 tablespoon of cinnamon and mix!

-You can also go completely off-script and make some fantastic oreo churros
+You can also go completely off-script and make some fantastic Oreo churros

 Besides that, if you don’t have enough oil or you are looking for a healthier alternative you can make baked churros, they are super easy and delicious!

-Interested in trying another Spanish dessert, then our Spanish chocolate chip cookie recipe, Spanish flan recipe or the Spanish rice pudding are a must if you want something simple and super delicious.
+Interested in trying another Spanish dessert, then our Spanish chocolate chip cookie recipe, Spanish flan recipe, or the Spanish rice pudding are a must if you want something simple and super delicious.

 Tips on Serving Churros

-The best thing about this authentic Spanish churros recipe is that they can be served as sweet churros (the typical way), or even as savory!
+The best thing about this authentic Spanish churros recipe is that they can be served as sweet churros (the typical way) or even as savory!

 You probably noticed that the dough is sugar-free, so if you coat them in sugar later, then you can serve them with a cheddar sauce.

-It is not conventional but I assure you that it is a delicious snack.
+It is not conventional, but I assure you that it is a delicious snack.

 Now, if you prefer to eat them conventionally, there are also some fantastic churro dipping sauces that you can try.

-For example, you can make a very Spanish breakfast or snack and serve it with our Spanish hot chocolate recipe or with next to a cup of Carajillo Spanish coffee.
+For example, you can make a very Spanish breakfast or snack and serve it with our Spanish hot chocolate recipe or next to a cup of Carajillo Spanish coffee.

-The Spanish breakfast is a bit different from other countries and desserts like churros, the Spanish sponge cake, or Spanish Magdalenas are very much preferred to start the day off.
+The Spanish breakfast is a bit different from other countries, and desserts like churros, the Spanish sponge cake, or Spanish Magdalenas are very much preferred to start the day off.

-If you want some inspiration for Christmas, you can serve fresh churros and of course, the Spanish marzipan or some Christmas pastries – roscos de vino.
+If you want some inspiration for Christmas, you can serve fresh churros and, of course, the Spanish marzipan or some Christmas pastries – roscos de vino.
 Your guests will be thrilled.

 How to Store Churros